Complete Guide to an Online Landscaping Design Degree

 For the best landscape design employment prospects and to ensure a high-quality education, it is recommended that students choose a degree program that is accredited and recognized by the US Department of Education.
 For a career as a landscape architect, students must attend a bachelor's or master's program that has been accredited by the Landscape Architectural Accreditation Board of the American Society of Landscape Architects.
 Read More

-Comprehensive List of Schools for an Online Landscape Design Degree (8)
+Comprehensive List of Accredited Online Schools - Landscape Design Degrees ( 6)

 Online bachelor's degree programs in landscape architecture teach students about the core principles in the discipline.
 Students become familiar with techniques that make outside spaces aesthetically appealing and eco-friendly.
 Additionally, they learn what decor best fits in a variety of environments, such as parks, homes, airports, playgrounds, and churches.
 Many programs give students the opportunity to participate in internships in order to gain hands-on experience.